Prof Seán Allan

 Professor Seán Allan studied at Emmanuel College, Cambridge and at the Humboldt Universität in what was then East Berlin.
 Before taking up his first post at the University of Reading, he spent a number of months as a researcher at the Freie Universität in Berlin funded by a DAAD Grant for Young Academics.
 From 2001-16 he worked at the University of Warwick before moving to the University of St Andrews in 2016 as Professor of German.
 In 2017-18 he was Director of Teaching in the School of Modern Languages, from 2018-2022 was Head of School of Modern Languages, and from Jan -June 2023 was Acting Dean of Arts & Divinity.
 He is a Bonn University Ambassador and currently holds a Joint Research Professorship für Neuere Deutsche Literaturwissenschaft at the University of Bonn.

 His second main area of expertise is DEFA and the cinema of East Germany.
 His current work on DEFA is focused on documentary cinema and, in particular, the legacy of Bertolt Brecht.
-He staged a major international conference on East German documentary cinema in May 2022 and is currently working (with Sebastian Heiduschke) on an edited volume entitled Documenting Socialism.
-East German Documentary Cinema which is due to be published by Berghahn in the summer of 2024.
+He staged a major international conference on East German documentary cinema in May 2022 and (with Sebastian Heiduschke) has recently published an edited volume entitled Documenting Socialism.
+East German Documentary Cinema (Oxford, New York: Berghahn Books, 2024).

 In 2016-7 he was awarded a Research Fellowship from the Leverhulme Trust to support the research underpinning his most recent monograph Screening Art.
 Modernist Aesthhetics and the Socialist Imaginary which was published in March 2019 and re-issued in paperback in 2022.
 This research also informed the Summer Institute ‘Cuture in the Cold War.
 East German Art, Music and Film’ organised by the DEFA Film Library in 2019 and sponsored by the National Endowment for the Humanties.